buskirka/radialfourierdescriptor/README.md

 ## Basics
 ### Landsat 8 data
-We communicate Landsat 8 data in Octave by storing its 11 bands as a 1x11 cell array whose cells are each grayscale matrices depicting the data.
+We communicate Landsat 8 data in Octave by storing its 11 bands as a 1x11 cell array whose cells are each grayscale matrices depicting the data, a Landsat **scene**.
+When referring to a cell array populated with Landsat scenes, we refer to it as a **sceneset**.

 This may be extracted from Landsat 8 data using the `loadL8data` command provided.